2025 Moroccan Gen Z protests: 2–11 October

-18 October – present
+18 October

-On the evening of Saturday, October 18, 2025, the protests resumed in Rabat, after a period of hiatus.
+On the evening of 18 October 2025, protests resumed in Rabat, after a week-long hiatus.
 Dozens of young people organized a peaceful sit-in in front of the parliament building, demanding social and economic reforms affecting vital sectors, most notably education and health, as well as the dismissal of the current government headed by Aziz Akhannouch.
 The sit-in, called for by youth coordination groups via social media platforms, proceeded in a peaceful and calm atmosphere, without any security intervention compared to previous sit-ins.
-Some activists considered this to be the weakest security presence since the start of this protest movement on 27 September 2025.
+Some activists considered this to be the weakest security presence since the protests began on 27 September 2025.
 During the sit-in, participants chanted slogans calling for "social justice" and "health and education for all," along with chants demanding "changes in public policies" and "holding accountable those responsible for the living crisis."
-A few days ago, the GenZ movement called for expanding the scope of mobilization to include various Moroccan cities and for diversifying forms of pressure, combining field protests with symbolic initiatives such as boycotting a number of products and football matches, in an attempt to increase popular pressure on the government and push it to respond to their demands.
-In a related context, several major cities, such as Casablanca, Tangier, and Fez, witnessed scattered protests coinciding with the Rabat protest.
+A few days earlier, the movement called for expanding the scope of mobilization to include various Moroccan cities and for diversifying forms of pressure, combining field protests with symbolic initiatives such as boycotting a number of products and football matches, in an attempt to increase popular pressure on the government and push it to respond to their demands.
+Other major cities, including Casablanca, Tangier, and Fez, witnessed scattered protests coinciding with the Rabat protest.